CloudOpsPioneer/github-runners-on-aws/runner-eks/README.md

 ```

 ### github-runner custom helm charts
 - Initially, I have created all the Kube objects through Terraform resources.
 It is correct too, but I want to implement through helm, so I have converted it into helm charts.
+You can notice most of the kube_*.tf files are commented.
 - Using the below commands, I created the charts, customized them, and installed them.
 In case of deployment, I deleted and recreated it.
 ```
 helm create github-runner